rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

             self._check_instance_is_active() -->
 {% endhighlight %}

+The first thing done here is verification that the instance is in an active state - a relatively simple code check that is a private method within the class.

+#### Exploration 11

-The absolute first thing done here is just to verify that the instance is in an active state.
-A relatively simple code check here that is a private method within the class.
-The method checks the power state of the instance.
-It pulls the data from the clas instance variable that was set up in the INIT which does contain the "power_state" field.  should this not match a running or paused state, it excepts.
-Assuming no exception, the execution moves on, and we head back.
+Next, the method checks the power state of the instance.
+It pulls the data from the class instance variable that was set up in the INIT and which contains the *power_state* field.
+An exception is created if this does not match a *running* or *paused* state.
+Assuming no exception, the execution moves on.

-*nova.conductor.tasks.live_migrate.LiveMigrationTask.\_check\_instance\_is\_active* ->
+*nova.conductor.tasks.live_migrate.LiveMigrationTask._check_instance_is_active* ->
 {% highlight python %}
     def _check_instance_is_active():
         if self.instance.power_state not in (power_state.RUNNING,